Side Effects

 Does Ozempic Affect Your Hormones?

 It’s unclear if Ozempic can affect hormones related to your menstrual cycle.
-There are no studies examining whether the drug affects hormones such as estrogen or progesterone, and hormonal changes aren’t reported in clinical trials.
+While large Ozempic/Wegovy trials don’t typically report estrogen/progesterone changes, smaller studies (especially in PCOS) have measured reproductive hormones.
 But losing weight can impact these hormones.
 Ozempic affects other hormones in the body, such as insulin and glucagon, which can lead to weight loss and improved blood sugar levels.

 Related Reading